mag-and-krotons/GAT/README.md

 If you can successfully run the official GANformer repo on your machine,
 you can plug in this battlefield model and your own images using the commands above.

+## Contact & feedback

+This repository is part of an ongoing study of Generative Adversarial Transformers on complex military imagery.

+For clarification of any details, discussion of results, or proposals for further experiments, please contact:

+**Abhijit Singh**
+📧 `abhijitsingh777@gmail.com`